• 1 Acknowledgements

 Lookup table of Variable Units.
 Table is referenced by the variables table.

-: An arbitrary Variable Units identification number.variableunit
+• variableunitsid (primary key): An arbitrary Variable Units identification number.

-: The units of measurement.
+• variableunit: The units of measurement.
 For fauna, these are present/absent, NISP (Number of Individual Specimens), and MNI (Minimum Number of Individals).
 For pollen, these are NISP (pollen counts) and percent.
 Units for plant macrofossils include present/abesnt and NISP, as well as a number of quantitative concentration measurements and semi-quantitative abundance measurements such as 1-5 scale.
 Examples of charcoal measurement units are fragments/ml and µm^2/ml.

 15.13 repositoryinstitutions

 A lookup table of institutions that are repositories for fossil specimens.
-Table is referenced by the repositoryspecimens
+Table is referenced by the repositoryspecimens table.

-: A unique acronym for the repository.
+• acronym: A unique acronym for the repository.
 Many repositories have well-established acronyms (e.g. AMNH = of Natural History); however, there is no official list.
 Various acronyms have been used for some institutions, and in some cases the same acronym has been used for different institutions.
 Consequently, the database acronym may differ from the acronym used in some publications.
 For example, CMNH has been used for the Carnegie Museum of Natural History, the Cleveland Museum of Natural History, and the Cincinnati Museum of Natural History.
-In Neotoma, two of these institutions were assigned different acronyms, ones that have been used for them in other publications: CM – Carnegie Museum of Natural History, CLM – Cleveland Museum of Natural History.repository
+In Neotoma, two of these institutions were assigned different acronyms, ones that have been used for them in other publications: CM – Carnegie Museum of Natural History, CLM – Cleveland Museum of Natural History.

-: Free form notes or comments about the physical sample repository, especially notes about name changes, closures, and specimen transfers.
+• notes: Free form notes or comments about the physical sample repository, especially notes about name changes, closures, and specimen transfers.
 In some cases, it is known that the specimens were transferred, but their current disposition may be uncertain.

 15.14 repositoryspecimens

 This table lists the repositories in which fossil specimens have been accessioned or reposited.
-The specimens in Neotoma are linked to the dataset
+The specimens in Neotoma are linked to the dataset, the collection of specimens of a single datasettype within a collectionunit.
+When specimens from a single dataset have been reposited at several institutions, there will be multiple records for that dataset in the repositoryspecimens table.

-: Free form notes or comments about the disposition of the specimens.
+• notes: Free form notes or comments about the disposition of the specimens.

 15.14.1 SQL Example